AnoushkaTripathi/VSD_SQUADRON_MINI_RISCV_RESEARCH_INTERNSHIP/Capstone_project.md

    It's easy to implement and understand, making it a great choice for beginners and quick projects.

 3. **Real-Time Smoothing:**
-   Provides real-time smoothing with minimal computational overhead, which is ideal for embedded systems like Arduino.
+   Provides real-time smoothing with minimal computational overhead, which is ideal for embedded systems like VSD Squadron MINI.

 4. **Improved Accuracy:**
    The filter enhances the accuracy of sensor readings, which is crucial for applications like environmental monitoring, robotics, and more.